Particles approximations of Vlasov equations with singular forces : Propagation of chaos: Introduction

-These ``numerically oriented'' results do not imply the propagation of chaos, as the particles are on a mesh initially and hence cannot be taken randomly.
-Moreover, we emphasize that the two problems with initial particles on a mesh, or with initial particles not equally distributed seems to be very different.
-In the last case, Ganguly, Lee, and Victory \cite{Victory2} prove the convergence only for a very large cut-off $\ep(N) \approx (\ln N)^{-1}$.
+These ``numerically oriented'' results do not imply the propagation of chaos, as the particles are on a mesh initially and hence (highly) correlated.
+Moreover, we emphasize that the two problems with initial particles on a mesh, or with initial particles not equally distributed seem to be very different.
+In the last case, Ganguly, Lee, and Victory \cite{Victory2} prove the convergence only for a much larger cut-off $\ep(N) \approx (\ln N)^{-1}$.

 \paragraph{\bf Previous results for $2d$ Euler or other macroscopic equations.} A well known system, very similar at first sight with the question here, is the vortices system for the $2d$ incompressible Euler equation.
-One replaces \eqref{eq:ODE0} by
+One replaces \eqref{eq:ODE} by

-where $\Phi$ is still the Coulombian kernel (in $2$ dimensions here) and $\alpha_i=\pm1$.
+where $\Phi(x) =(2\pi)^{-1} \ln |x|$ is still the Coulombian kernel (in $2$ dimensions here) and $\alpha_i=\pm1$.
 One expects this system to converge to the Euler equation in vorticity formulation

 The same questions of convergence and propagation of chaos can be asked in this setting.
 Two results without regularization for the true kernel are already known.
-The work of Goodman, Hou and Lowengrub, \cite{GooHouLow90} and \cite{Goodman91}, has a numerical point of view but uses the true singular kernel in a interesting way.
+The work of Goodman, Hou and Lowengrub, \cite{GooHouLow90,Goodman91}, has a numerical point of view but uses the true singular kernel in a interesting way.
 The work of Schochet \cite{Scho96} uses the weak formulation of Delort of the Euler equation and proves that empirical measures with bounded energy converge towards measures that are weak solutions to \eqref{Euler}.
-Unfortunately, the possible lack of uniqueness of Euler equation in the class of measures does not allows to deduce the propagation of chaos.
+Unfortunately, the possible lack of uniqueness of the vorticity equation~\eqref{Euler} in the class of measures does not allow to deduce the propagation of chaos.

-As equations like \eqref{Euler} are notoriously harder to deal with than kinetic equations like \eqref{eq:vlasov}, one could expect similar results for our problem.
-Unfortunately, the mean field limits are more difficult for kinetic-like equations, with space and velocity variables.
-There are several reasons for that, in particular the fact that system \eqref{eq:ODE0} is second order while \eqref{vortex} is first order.
-This implies that collisions or near collisions (in physical space) between particles are very common for \eqref{eq:ODE0} even for repulsive interactions and rare for \eqref{vortex}, at least for vortices of opposite sign.
+{The main difference between \eqref{eq:ODE} and \eqref{vortex} is that} System \eqref{eq:ODE} is second order while \eqref{vortex} is first order.
+This implies that collisions or near collisions (in physical space) between particles are very common for \eqref{eq:ODE} even for repulsive interactions and much less common for \eqref{vortex}, even if vortices of same sign usually tend to merge.